kyma-project/test-infra/cmd/image-builder/README.md

 * `push` - to build images on push to the specified branch.
 * `pull_request_target` - to build images on pull requests.
 * `workflow_dispatch` - to manually trigger the workflow.
+* `schedule` - to build images on a regular basis.

 ## Reusable Workflow Reference